OsaroImarhiagbe/novaui/README.md

 # or
 yarn dev

----

-### 🧭 How to Use
+## 🧭 How to Use

-1. Describe a UI 'Responsive login form with remember me'.
+1. Describe a UI - for example, 'Responsive login form with remember me'.
 2. NovaAI generate a code snippet with a component suggestion

----

-📁 Project Structure
+## 📁 Project Structure

 src/
 ├── app/            # App entry point